About¶

 Requiring Modes¶

 You might only want to load your job in a particular runtime mode.
-This is easily accomplished by using one or more of the mode-specific annotations: @DEV
+This is easily accomplished by using one or more of the mode-specific annotations: @DEV, @TEST, and @PROD.

 @Scheduled(jobName = "DEV Job", cronExpression = "0/30 * * * * ?")